dk/Net-Eboks/README.md

 * Other browsers: I didn't care but again patches to this text are welcome.

-The authentication step should be done only once per user, not per installation
-- after the registration you can access eBoks from any server that has this module installed.

 **Security note**: *No data is stored on the computer in the process, the only record is stored on the eBoks server itself*.

+The authentication step should be done only once per user, not per installation.  after the registration you can access eBoks from any server that has this module installed.

 Operations
 ==========